 Main features of the course:

-2. A nicely designed mobile app which we can use to prep on the go
+- A nicely designed mobile app that we can use to prep on the go

 |The best price when it comes to LSAT preparation||No live-online instruction and no books.
 Here you would be wise to invest in something like The Official LSAT SuperPrep from LSAC.|